QUALITY DECLARATION - PERINATAL DATA, SUMMARY

 Perinatal statistics provide valuable information for the analysis of fetal, neonatal and perinatal deaths in Australia.
 This publication presents data at the national and state level on registered perinatal deaths by sex, state of usual residence, main condition in fetus/infant, main condition in mother and Aboriginal and Torres Strait Islander status.
 Fetal, neonatal and perinatal death rates are also provided.

 The ABS Causes of Death collection includes all perinatal deaths that occurred and were registered in Australia, including deaths of persons whose usual residence is overseas.
-Deaths registered on Norfolk Island from 1 July 2016 are also included due to the introduction of the Norfolk Island Legislation Amendment Act 2015.
-See Explanatory Note 13 in Causes of Deaths, Australia, 2018 (cat. no. 3303.0) for more information.
 Deaths of Australian residents that occurred outside Australia may be registered by individual Registrars, but are not included in ABS deaths or perinatal deaths statistics.

-- all deaths registered in Australia for the reference year and received by the ABS by the end of the March quarter of the subsequent year; and
+- registered in Australia for the reference year and are received by the ABS by the end of the March quarter of the subsequent year; and

-Causes of Death, Australia dataset is released annually, approximately nine months after the end of the reference period and in conjunction with Deaths, Australia 2017 (cat. no. 3302.0).
-Perinatal deaths data are included in the Causes of Death, Australia 2018
+Perinatal deaths data are published annually and released approximately 15 months after the end of the reference period.
+Perinatal deaths data are included in the Causes of Death, Australia

 (cat. no. 3303.0) published outputs.